campoore2/Ping-Pong/README.md

 ## Specifications

 * Input a value to receive a number or text
-  * Example: 6 and the output is Ping
+  * Example: 6 is the input and the output is Ping
 * Any number divisible by 3, 5, or 15 will return text.

 ### License